bronvic/emphasize/README.md

 #  About

-Emphasize is a simple CLI program that allows you to emphasize text from stdin or file by text, color or indent
+Emphasize is a simple CLI program that allows you to emphasize text from stdin or file by text, color, or indent

-It works the same as grep util, but instead of hiding inappropriate strings it emphasizes matched ones
+It works the same as grep tool, but instead of hiding inappropriate strings it emphasizes matched ones

 # Who needs it?
-If you are looking for some strings in continues flow of logs, you may want to emphasize something you need without hiding everything else.
+If you are looking for some lines in a continuous flow of logs, you may want to emphasize something you need without hiding everything else.
 That was the case I wrote this program for

 # How to run